Angélica Aragón

-Angélica Espinoza Stransky (born 11 July 1953), known as Angélica Aragón ([aŋˈxelika aɾaˈɣon]), is a Mexican film, television and stage actress and singer.
-She is daughter of the Mexican composer José Ángel Espinoza "Ferrusquilla".
-She is recognized for her performances in various Mexican film productions such as Cilantro y perejil (1997), Sexo, pudor y lágrimas (1999) and El crimen del Padre Amaro (2002) and in diverse American productions like A Walk in the Clouds (1995) and Dirty Dancing: Havana Nights (2002) among others.
-She is also famous for having starred in two famous Mexican telenovelas: Vivir un poco (1985) and Mirada de mujer (1997).
+Angélica Espinoza Stransky (born 11 July 1953), known professionally as Angélica Aragón ([aŋˈxelika aɾaˈɣon]), is a Mexican film, television, and stage actress and singer.
+She is the daughter of Mexican composer José Ángel Espinoza ("Ferrusquilla").
+Aragón is recognized for her performances in various Mexican films such as Cilantro y perejil (1997), Sexo, pudor y lágrimas (1999), and El crimen del Padre Amaro (2002), as well as in American productions like A Walk in the Clouds (1995) and Dirty Dancing: Havana Nights (2002).
+She is also well known for starring in two notable Mexican telenovelas: Vivir un poco (1985) and Mirada de mujer (1997).

 Biography

 Early life

 Angelica Espinoza Stransky is the elder daughter of the Mexican actor and composer José Ángel Espinoza "Ferrusquilla" and Sonia Stransky.
 She had a younger sister named Vindia (deceased in 2008).
 On her mother's side, she has two half-siblings, Jacqueline and John.
 Her maternal grandfather, of Czech origin, was a soldier in the service of Emperor Franz Joseph of the Austro-Hungarian Empire and fought in the World War I. Her mother Sonia was the secretary of the musician Carlos Chávez.
 Her parents divorced when Angelica was three years old.
 She spent her childhood accompanying her father between television and film forums.
-Angelica lived with her mother and sister in a house in the Colonia del Valle of Mexico City, often living with her father.
+Angelica lived with her mother and sister in a house in the Colonia del Valle of Mexico City, while also often living with her father.